inkdropapp/docs/src/app/start-guide/issue-driven-note-taking/page.md

         ]
 ---

-Having grasped the process of writing Markdown notes and organizing them with notebooks, you may be pondering **when and what notes to jot down** in your workflow.
+Are you wondering **when and what notes to jot down** in software development?
+Great.
+Tech note-taking becomes an indispensable part of your workflow if you have a clear method, which focuses on issues.
 Let's delve into the art of tech note-taking. {% .lead %}

 ## A simple rule: One note per issue